Autism Resources

 Resources for Sensory Products

 Full disclosure: I’m not getting any commissions or payment from any of these.
 I’ve used a lot of these, and have friends who have used others on this list that I haven’t.
-Unfortunately, the favorite shop stimtastic.co in our community is on hiatus until further notice.
+Unfortunately, the favorite shop Stimtastic in our community is on hiatus until further notice.

 You can also visit your local dollar store to find objects and materials that can be repurposed for sensory tools!
+Sensory tools are becoming more widely available – and you can sometimes find them at stores like Five Below, Target, and others!

-Where to buy stim toys, weighted blankets, and other sensory tools:
+Stim toys, weighted blankets, and other sensory tools:

 Local Resources – East Tennessee